 I am pregnant four months when the swelling of my breasts begin.
 I cry, I have become a woman in many ways and now I will be able to nurse my child as well.
 I have seen the pain and anguish of childbirth.
 That I do worry about.
 Where is my mommy when I need one.

 My Spanish when I was growing up in the new world was crude and I was very ignorant.
-The things my mother taught me the last year I was with my family serve me well as a wife and soon as mother.
+The things my mother taught me the last year I was with my family, serve me well as a wife and soon as a mother.
 It has been Marietta who has seen to my finer education.
 She has raised me to be a woman of strength as well as one who is feminine and refined as a lady of her majesty's court.

-My two fancy gowns that I wore to the Spanish court, now wait for a day I can wear them again.
+The two fancy gowns that I wore to the Spanish court, now wait for a day I can wear them again.
 I have altered dresses to fit this expectant mother.
 Strange enough even this time in my life feels like a blessing.
 Though come my seventh month, I am waddling around and my steps take time.

 Queen Mother Camilla tells Mateo, "Tonight I am formally requesting of the King to name you Barone Mateo and Baronesa Carmela Francisco.
 You are already known as Mateo a scholar in science and mathematics of the King's Court.
-There is a new Order of Carmelites forming in Spain and among other things I would like you, Carmela to become a emissary from the King's Court to them."
+There is a new Order of Carmelites forming in Spain and among other things, I would like you, Carmela to become an emissary from the King's Court to them."